 We refer to our full-time staff at the International House of Prayer as “intercessory missionaries.”
 They raise their own support to work as full-time missionaries who reach out to others from a lifestyle of prayer and worship.
 Today, about 2,000 believers (staff, students, and interns) serve full-time, investing fifty hours per week, as they go from the prayer room to the classroom and then to ministry outreaches and works of service.
 Also, as those who are committed to the forerunner message, we are spiritually equipping ourselves to prepare others for the unique dynamics of the generation in which the Lord returns.

-Our vision is to prepare thousands of full-time intercessory missionaries who, like John the Baptist, live a lifestyle of discipline and devotion to God.
-As forerunner messengers, their lives and voices cry out, “Prepare the way of the Lord!”
+Our vision is to prepare thousands of full-time intercessory missionaries who, like John the Baptist, live a lifestyle of discipline and devotion to God, whose lives and voices cry out, “Prepare the way of the Lord!”
 We invite you to visit the prayer room in person or join us online via the free live webstream.
 Join with us as we set our hearts to love God, worship Him alone, and dedicate our lives to serving Him without reservation; to demonstrate our love for others in works of service, justice, outreach, and compassion; and to proclaim the return of Jesus.

 Combining 24/7 Prayers for Justice with 24/7 Works of Justice

 On September 19, 2009, while celebrating our ten-year anniversary together, we made a sober commitment before God to combine 24/7 prayers for justice with 24/7 works of justice until the Lord returns.
 Outreach has always been a vital part of our mission.
 However, at that time, we set our heart to significantly increase our outreach and ministry to others outside our missions base.
 Thus, we are developing many new outreach ministries that will continue 24/7 alongside our 24/7 prayer and worship.